Deniz-Eren/workspace/README.md

 See ["Development Environment"](dev/) ; a containerized setup is presented based on the Ubuntu host operating system.

-See ["QNX Emulation"](emulation/qnx710); QEmu Virtual Machine with hardware emulation support such as CAN-bus, together with target integration to QNX Momentics IDE.
+See ["Emulation"](emulation); QEmu Virtual Machine with hardware emulation support such as CAN-bus, together with target integration to QNX Momentics IDE.

 See ["Local Jenkins in Docker Compose Setup"](ci/jenkins/); a quick, easy-to-setup Jenkins environment, intended to be run on the developer's local